 State regulators and the Governor’s administration claim The Bay-Delta Plan and the California WaterFix are separate and unrelated.
 However, there is an uncanny relationship in the timing, water volumes, goals, stakeholders and state involvement in these processes.

 MID and TID believe that if the SWRCB sincerely wants to do what’s right for all affected parties – farmers, urban users and environmental stakeholders – it would more openly explore all types of options and improvements, not just increased river flows.
 A perfect example of a comprehensive approach is evident in the flow and non-flow measures proposed by MID and TID in our Tuolumne River Management Plan.

 What are the possible impacts of the SED to MID and TID?

 MID and TID explored what 2015 would’ve looked like under the SED’s proposed 40% unimpaired flows, and absent already-incurred drought impacts, our region would’ve lost $1.6 billion in economic output, $167 million in farm-gate revenue, $330 million in labor income and 6,576 jobs.
 Also, MID and TID farmers would’ve received no surface water.

 The SED also threatens our ability to sustainably manage groundwater.
-The Modesto and Turlock Sub-basins are the only two basins in the San Joaquin Valley that aren’t listed in conditions of critical overdraft.
-With the SED’s significantly increased unimpaired flows, our customers will have to rely more heavily on groundwater – this is counter to the goals of Sustainable Groundwater Management Act which shows that groundwater management is a priority for all Californians, especially lawmakers, regulators and the Governor.
-It additionally jeopardizes disadvantaged communities and Modesto and Turlock drinking water supplies.
+The Modesto and Turlock subbasins are the only two basins in the San Joaquin Valley that aren’t listed in conditions of critical overdraft.
+With the SED’s significantly increased unimpaired flows, our customers will have to rely more heavily on groundwater – this is counter to the goals of Sustainable Groundwater Management Act which shows that groundwater management is a priority for all Californians.
+The SED additionally jeopardizes disadvantaged communities and Modesto, Ceres and Turlock drinking water supplies.